George R. Stewart’s Life and Work

 Stewart spent a lifetime wandering through the American landscape, wondering about its geography and history, and writing books about it.

 He was born in Sewickley, Pennsylvania, in 1895.
 But the family soon moved to Indiana, Pennsylvania, where Stewart spent his boyhood; then, when he was 12, to Southern California.
 Hiking through the San Gabriel and San Bernardino Mountains, Stewart developed a passion for California’s history, natural history, and landscapes.
+Maybe it was his Scottish heritage, a mirror of the grand tradition of Stewarts through the centuries.

 Stewart loved to travel, by foot or road.
 When his mother insisted he attend Princeton, family legend suggests that he traveled, at least part of the way, by “riding the rods” — traveling on a rod underneath a railroad passenger car.
 In 1919, barely recovered from pneumonia, he hitchhiked west on the National Old Trails Road (later U. S. 40 and Route 66).
 After World War I, in 1922, he bicycled more than 3000 miles through Europe — including an icy passage over the Alps.
 His honeymoon trip with wife Ted (Theodosia Burton Stewart, daughter of the President of the University of Michigan) from Michigan to his new job at UC Berkeley was a cross-country drive on the primitive roads of 1924.
 (The guests at the wedding, appropriately, included Mr. and Mrs. Henry Ford.)